aGrUM 3.1.1

 template<typename Val>

-INLINE gum::ListConstIteratorSafe< Val >::ListConstIteratorSafe ( ListConstIteratorSafe< Val > && src)
+gum::ListConstIteratorSafe< Val >::ListConstIteratorSafe ( ListConstIteratorSafe< Val > && src)

 Move constructor.